 I really don’t see any reason why anyone would choose the regular XIII over the Elites.
 Lighter without giving up support, more Zoom and better materials for the same price.

-Profile of Nike LeBron 13 Elite
+Profile of the Nike LeBron 13 Elite

 The Elite version of the LeBron 13 tones down the flashiness of the original.
 It sheds off the Hyperposite from the upper and opts for a more streamlined look.
 The mesh upper is structurally reinforced by a Kurim rubber cage.